RichCaloggero/audio-components/README.md

 ## UI Elements

-They generate appropriate input controls (type="number" for ui-number, and type="checkbox" for ui-boolean).
+They generate appropriate input controls (type="number" for ui-number, type="text" for ui-text, and type="checkbox" for ui-boolean).
+A select element is generated when ui-list is used.
 The label attribute specifies a label for the control.
 The name attribute specifies a name for the control (generally the name of the current element's property which is being exposed.
 The value attribute pipes the result back to the current element's property being manipulated.